Gospel of Matthew: Christology

 Christology is the theological doctrine of Christ, "the affirmations and definitions of Christ's humanity and deity".
-There are a variety of Christologies in the New Testament, albeit with a single centre—Jesus is the figure in whom God has acted for mankind's salvation.
+There are a variety of Christologies in the New Testament, albeit with a single centre—Jesus is the figure in whom God has acted for the salvation of humankind.

+Recent scholarship focuses on explaining the gospels' relationship in terms of ancient compositional practices and comparisons with other ancient historical biographers over older redaction-critical concerns.
 According to Christopher Tuckett, Matthew has taken key Christological texts from Mark, but has sometimes changed the stories found in Mark, giving evidence of his own concerns.
 James Barker argues that older scholarship has exaggerated the importance of the evangelists’ theological aims, with ancient rhetoric explaining many differences in the gospels instead.
 The title Son of David identifies Jesus as the healing and miracle-working Messiah of Israel (it is used exclusively in relation to miracles), and the Jewish messiah is sent to Israel alone.
 As Son of Man he will return to judge the world, a fact his disciples recognize but of which his enemies are unaware.
 As Son of God he is named Immanuel ('God with us'), God revealing himself through his son, and Jesus proving his sonship through his obedience and example.

 Relationship with the Jews

 Matthew's prime concern was that the Jewish tradition should not be lost in a church that was increasingly becoming gentile.
 This concern lies behind the frequent citations of Jewish scripture, the evocation of Jesus as the new Moses along with other events from Jewish history, and the concern to present Jesus as fulfilling, not destroying, the Law.
 Matthew must have been aware of the tendency to distort Paul's teaching of the law no longer having power over the New Testament Christian into antinomianism, and addressed Christ's fulfilling of what the Israelites expected from the "Law and the Prophets" in an eschatological sense, in that he was all that the Old Testament had predicted in the Messiah.

-The gospel has been interpreted as reflecting the struggles and conflicts between the evangelist's community and the other Jews, particularly with its sharp criticism of the scribes and Pharisees.
+The gospel has been interpreted as reflecting the conflicts between the evangelist's community and other Jews, particularly with its sharp criticism of the scribes and Pharisees.
 It tells how Israel's Messiah, rejected and executed in Israel, pronounces judgment on Israel and its leaders and becomes the salvation of the gentiles.
 Prior to the crucifixion of Jesus, the Jews are referred to as Israelites—the honorific title of God's chosen people.
 After it, they are called Ioudaios (Jews), a sign that—due to their rejection of the Christ—the "Kingdom of Heaven" has been taken away from them and given instead to the church.
+Regardless of the gentile mission and subsequent Jewish opposition, Matthew maintains the ethnic particularism of the Hebrew Bible and the central role of Israel within God’s relationship with mankind.